shortdark/num-of-posts/post-volume-stats/readme.txt

 3. You can view the stats for each year individually.
 This shows the same blog with stats for one year selected.

 == Changelog ==

+= 3.0.02 =

+* Removed submit button from year dropdown used 'onchange' to submit instead.
+* You can now also select a year by clicking a bar of the 'Years' graph.

+= 3.0.01 =

+* Updated the version number because some older versions were not updating.

 = 2.3.05 =